You'll need a general construction induction card, commonly called a white card, if any of the following apply:

 - you’ve had a white card but haven’t worked in construction for more than 2 years.

-Note: A white card is valid for 5 years and can be used in any Australian state or territory.
+Note: A white card can be used in any Australian state or territory.

 To hold a white card you must be aged 14 or over.